zhiqianZ/supCPM/README.md

 #### Run supCPM and CPM
 With the labels from SNN based clustering in Seurat and first 10 PCs, we are ready to run the code of supCPM and CPM.
 The settings for other visualization methods used in our paper could be found in the file 'RunCPM.m' in detail.
-We use supUMAP from <https://www.mathworks.com/matlabcentral/fileexchange/71902-uniform-manifold-approximation-and-projection-umap> and supPCA codes from Prof. Ali Ghodsi.
+We use supUMAP from <https://www.mathworks.com/matlabcentral/fileexchange/71902-uniform-manifold-approximation-and-projection-umap> and the codes of supPCA are provided by SPCA authors Dr. Ali Ghodsi and Dr. Elnaz Barshan.

 Run the CPM (niter > change, factor=1 and degree =1)
 ```